Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 1.16.
 Write a program that read any hexadecimal number and display equivalent decimal number

 1.17.
-Write a program that read and display your name
+Write a program that read and display your name 1.18.
+Write a program that read and display a line of text